This article, The Best Sous Vide Immersion Circulators and Water Baths, was last updated: July 2018.

 Design and Usability

-The design is simple: it’s basically a stainless or black box with an LED control panel.
+The design is simple: it’s basically a waterproof box with an LED control panel.
 It’s actually quite attractive, so if you have the space, you might enjoy having one sitting on your counter.
 All the units have handles on the sides that make it easy to fill, carry, and empty.

 Cleaning: Cleaning isn’t really necessary unless you have a spill.
 Wipe it out with a mild soap and rinse thoroughly with water.

-The control panel looks a little complicated, but it’s really pretty simple to use.
+The control panel looks complicated but it’s really pretty simple to use.
 Here are the basic steps:

 - Fill bath with water.

 - Press the Start button.

 - Set the temp with the Left-Right arrow keys and press the Set Temp button to start.